Grue-2/Projects/README.md

 <a name="2"></a>
 ## Machine learning ticTacToe AI
- - Play ticTacToe with a learning AI
+ -Play ticTacToe with a learning AI

 ##### Playing the game itself may require javaFX